Getting your prescriptions delivered from the pharmacy is a lifesaver, especially if you are managing multiple prescriptions.

 So to recap, there are three main options to have your prescriptions delivered:

-Traditional Pharmacies – Simple process, $$$ delivery fees, restrictions on certain medications
+- Traditional Pharmacies – Simple, $$$ delivery fees, some medications not offered for delivery

-Mail-Order Pharmacies – Some setup required, no delivery fees, restrictions on certain meds
+- Mail-Order Pharmacies – Some setup required, $0 delivery fees, some medications not offered for delivery

 At a time when people are taking steps to self-quarantine and socially distance themselves, pharmacy delivery services are quickly growing in popularity and it is easy to see why.